Ussher chronology: Ussher's methods

-After reckoning the years from creation to the last kings of Judah, Ussher used to establish the length of time from the creation to the accession of Babylonian king Amel-Marduk (also known as Evil-Merodach).
+After reckoning the years from creation to the last kings of Judah, Ussher used to establish the length of time from the creation to the accession of Babylonian king Amel-Marduk.
+(Note: Amel-Marduk is also romanised in some Bible translations as Awel-Marduk or Evil-Merodach.)
 He then used information from Babylonian, Greek, and Roman sources to fix the date of Amel-Marduk's enthronement at 562 BC (after Nebuchadnezzar's death), from which he was able to deduce a creation in 4004 BC.

 In fixing the date of Jesus' birth, Ussher took account of an error perpetrated by Dionysius Exiguus, the founder of the Anno Domini numbering system.
 Ussher chose 5 BC as Christ's birth year because Josephus indicated that the death of Herod the Great occurred in 4 BC.
-Thus, for the Gospel of Matthew to be correct, Jesus could not have been born after that date.
+Thus, Jesus could not have been born after that date.

 The season in which Creation occurred was the subject of considerable theological debate in Ussher's time.
 Many scholars proposed it had taken place in the spring, the start of the Babylonian, Chaldean and other cultures' chronologies.
 Others, including Ussher, thought it more likely that it had occurred in the autumn, largely because that season marked the beginning of the Jewish year.